devlucky/Kakapo/README.md

 }
 ```

-It's only purpose is to be serialized in 3 different ways to cover all possible behaviors of an Optional property.
+It's only purpose is to be serialized in 3 different ways, to cover all possible behaviors of an Optional property.
-`PropertyPolicy` works exaclty as `Optional` properties:
+`PropertyPolicy` works exactly as `Optional` properties:
 - `.None` -> property not included in the serialization
 - `.Some(wrapped)` -> serialize `wrapped`

-The additional case `.Null` instead, is serialized as `null` when converted to json.
+The additional case ,`.Null`, is serialized as `null` when converted to json.

 ```Swift
 PropertyPolicy<Int>.None.serialize() // nil